Trump tweets slam Senate Majority Leader Mitch McConnell

 DEMS SUDDENLY SCRAMBLING TO COME UP WITH OBAMACARE FIX

 Some Senate Republicans have welcomed Democrats to the process.
-Sen. Jeff Flake, R-Ariz., said they needed to “stick with” health care and “end it.”
+Sen. Jeff Flake, R-Ariz., said they needed to “stick with” health care and bring it to a resolution.

 “The end is going to be sitting down with our colleagues from the other side of the aisle and getting something passed,” Flake said on Fox News’ “America’s Newsroom.”